Secure CheckoutPersonal information is secured with SSL technology.

 With information on space operations safety design currently disparate and difficult to find in one place, this unique reference brings together essential material on:

 - Best design practices relating to space operations, such as the design of spaceport facilities.

 - Advanced analysis methods, such as those used to calculate launch and re-entry debris fall-out risk.

 - Implementation of safe operation procedures, such as on-orbit space traffic management.

 - Safety considerations relating to the general public and the environment in addition to personnel and asset protection.

-Endorsed by the International Association for the Advancement of Space Safety (IAASS) and drawing on the expertise of the worlds leading experts in the field, this book provides a comprehensive reference book for aerospace engineers and technical managers within aerospace and high technology companies, space agencies, spaceport operators, satellite operators and consulting firms.
+Taking in launch operations safety relating unmanned missions, such as the launch of probes and commercial satellites, as well as manned missions, Safety Design for Space Operations provides a comprehensive reference for engineers and technical managers within aerospace and high technology companies, space agencies, spaceport operators, satellite operators and consulting firms.

 Aerospace engineers, systems engineering and safety managers working in space agencies, the commercial space industry and consulting firms.
 Also suitable for use as a reference for senior and graduate level courses covering mission design and space safety.

 About the Editors and Contributors

 Firooz A. ALLAHDADI, Ph.D